nikkijuk/pigeongram/README.md

 Send draft process could contain steps like

 -    Validate draft (error if draft is not complete)
--    Move draft to outbox (lock it for sending)
+-    Move draft to outbox
 -    Send (3 retries, after that error)
--    Move draft to sent (unlock)
+-    Move draft to sent
--    Archive (link2akte) if needed
+-    Archive

 Orchesterating backend logic using adapters which implement process steps supports loose coupling of components and makes each step of process easily testable.